1

-I know we can use Postgres's generate_series() function to produce a list of timestamps.
-Can we do the same to produce a list of time ranges directly without having to manually convert generated timestamps into time ranges like so?
+I know we can use Postgres' generate_series() function to produce a set of timestamps.
+Can we do the same to produce a set of time ranges directly without having to manually convert generated timestamps into time ranges like so?

 SELECT tstzrange(